 Student Digital Ecosystem

-- Teaching and learning tools implementation via the adoption of the Canvas learning management system (LMS) and the introduction of new teaching and learning tools
+- Teaching and learning tools implementation via the adoption of the Canvas learning management system (part of the Learn@UW suite), as well as the introduction of new teaching and learning tools

 - Student learning assessment, including digital course evaluation surveys, via the adoption of a suite of AEFIS digital learning assessment tools